 - Provide academic pro-tips for maximizing your college experience

 Successful students take advantage of the resources available to them, and success coaching is one of the ways you can achieve more at WCC.

 Your success coach is dedicated to your success and can meet with you as frequently as every two weeks.

 You can meet with your coach in-person, over the phone, or email them with a quick question.

 You can schedule meetings with your success coach through the WCC Gateway - Student Services Appointments

 - Math, Science and Engineering Technology

-- All first-year students who are taking exclusively distance-learning courses
+- All new students taking exclusively distance-learning courses

 Earle Jackson – First Year Success Coach